ubccr/coldfront/docs/pages/config.md

 The default HTML templates and css can be easily customized to add your own site specific branding or even modify the functionality of ColdFront.
 To override the stock templates in ColdFront, create a directory and add your custom templates.
+By default, ColdFront will look in `/usr/share/coldfront/site/templates` and `/usr/share/coldfront/site/static`.
-Then set the following environment variable:
+If you'd like to use a different directory then be sure to set the following environment variable:

 ```
 SITE_TEMPLATES=/path/to/your/templates